mapbender/mapbender-documentation/en/functions/basic/feature_info.rst

    title: FeaureInfo              # title of the element
    tooltip: Feature Info          # text to use as tooltip
-   type: dialog                   # Default: dialog.
+   type: dialog                   # defines the element type (default: dialog)
    target: map                    # Id of Map element to query
    autoActivate: false            # true/false open when application is started (default: false)
    deactivateOnClose: true        # true/false to deactivate the functionality after closing the result dialog (default: true)